 Chris’ stance and his role as an LP for many government agencies reminded me of a CalPERS video in which the Chief Actuary of the $229 billion pension fund describes his attempts to align his 70-year investment horizon interests with those of the 10-year horizons of its Chief Investment Officer.
-Clearly Chris’ proclamation of “the fullness of time” differs depending on what investment hat you wear.
-Moreover, many government pension funds allocate very small portions, usually in the range of 1-2% to Venture (so does Chris’) and thus in fairness, his remarks should be reduced pro-rata his dedicated commitment to Venture.
+Chris’ proclamation of “the fullness of time” differs depending on what investment hat you wear.
+Moreover, many government pension funds allocate tiny portions, usually in the range of 1-2%, to Venture (so does Chris’), and thus in fairness, his remarks should be reduced pro rata his dedicated commitment to Venture.
 He, after all, does not depend on Venture to produce viable returns.

-The problem is that a non-scalable subprime financial system by economic principle is simply incompatible with the scalable opportunity for innovation, and thus can never improve the outlook for Venture no matter what the length of the investment horizon.
+The problem is that a non-scalable subprime financial system by economic principle is simply incompatible with the scalable opportunity for innovation and thus can never improve the outlook for Venture no matter the length of the investment horizon.